Lookup/Ibis web service API

 Note that some web browsers may not be able to display the resulting XML, so it may be necessary to save the result and open it in a different application.
 Also note that anonymous access to the web service API is only available from within the CUDN.

-From the command line, wget
+From the command line, wget and curl may

 also be used: